jjtbsomhorst/eu.jeroensomhorst.domoticz/README.md

 Add support for Domoticz devices

+* 0.1.6 Added support for so called 'Lighting 1' devices.
+Also improved error detection when connecting to Domoticz

 * 0.1.5 Refactored the code moved from driver only to device driven.
 This seems to decrease memory usage?

 * 0.1.4 Fixed the capability for the WTGR800 device(s) and some smaller optimizations